WLIT

 Yet, for each raw and authentic moment—frank, unfiltered discussions of family planning, treatment, and priorities—there are far more mawkish and hokier ones, including a spontaneous gas station birth.
 Such moments feel at home in a breezy romantic comedy, but in a film that attempts to be a revealing, emotionally resonant examination of love and memory, the effect is less amusing and more cloying.
 At each turn, We Live in Time undercuts the emotional palpability it seeks to foster, resulting in an experience that feels increasingly generic and bland, a feeling the overly familiar acoustic and piano stings reinforce.

 The biggest misstep We Live in Time makes is rendering Tobias and Almut so sanitized and precious.
 They are characters defined solely by their external circumstances, lacking any real flaws or shortcomings of their own.
-The two often feel like twee, idealized caricatures, rather than real people.
-Almut suddenly transitions from a steadfast careerist apathetic towards children to a cancer patient fixated on motherhood, while Tobias is given even less characterization.
+The two often feel like twee, idealized caricatures rather than real people.
+Almut suddenly transitions from a steadfast careerist who is apathetic towards children to a cancer patient fixated on motherhood, while Tobias is given even less characterization.
 Apart from his position at Weetabix, his desire for children, and his undying love for Almut, he remains an enigma—merely one-half of a stock duo.
 As a result, any inkling of romantic or sexual chemistry between the attractive leads is dead on arrival.
 While structurally ambitious, We Live in Time is so caught up with the idea of romance that it fails to actually give us one.